splinesoft/SSBuild/readme.md

 6. Zips your app's .dSYM.
 7. (Optional) Repeats steps 3-6 for an Adhoc (Testflight/Hockeyapp) build
 8. (Optional) Archives important build artifacts -- your IPA and .dSYM -- and uploads them to Amazon S3
-9. (Optional) Distribute your Adhoc build IPA and .dSYM to a beta service like Testflight or Hockeyapp
+9. (Optional) Distributes your Adhoc build IPA and .dSYM to a beta service like Testflight or Hockeyapp
-10. (Optional) Send a push notification (powered by [Pushover](https://pushover.net/)) to your iOS devices with a success or failure message.
+10. (Optional) Sends a push notification (powered by [Pushover](https://pushover.net/)) to your iOS devices with a success or failure message.

 SSBuild powers continuous integration, packaging, archiving, Adhoc distributions, and notifications for my app [MUDRammer - A Modern MUD Client for iPhone and iPad](https://itunes.apple.com/us/app/mudrammer-a-modern-mud-client/id597157072?mt=8).